ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooSummary.rst

 Common Mistakes
 ===============
   -  Using inheritance (is a kind of) when you should use association (has a).
 A school has classes, it is not a type of class.
 A high school is a kind of school.
-  -  Using a type field instead of subclasses.
+  -  Using an instance variable for a type of class instead of subclasses.
 If you ever find yourself creating conditionals based on the type of object use subclasses instead.
   -  Copying code instead of creating a subclass or pulling out a common superclass.
-If you ever find yourself copying object fields or methods try creating a subclass instead or pull out a common superclass.
+If you ever find yourself copying object attributes or methods try creating a subclass instead or pull out a common superclass.